Scottish Premier League: Television

 In 2009, Sky and ESPN agreed a five-year deal with the SPL where they would pay a total of £65 million for the rights to show 30 matches each per season.
 In November 2011, it was announced that a five-year extension to the contract would commence from the 2012–13 season.
 This deal was amended after Rangers entered insolvency and was not allowed to transfer its SPL membership to a new company.
 The rights held by ESPN were acquired by BT Sport in February 2013.

 BBC Scotland's Sportscene held the rights to broadcast highlights of each match first on terrestrial TV.
 The BBC also held the rights to show online Internet highlights to UK users for one week after each match.
 BBC Alba, launched in September 2008, showed one full SPL match per week in delayed coverage.
-BBC Alba will also showed some live matches in the 2012–13 season.
+BBC Alba also showed some live matches in the 2012–13 season.
 The SPL was broadcast in Australia by Setanta Sports Australia, in Canada by Sportsnet World and in the United States by Fox Soccer Channel and Fox Soccer Plus.